ellickhou/AIAproject-FittingRoom/README.md

 ## Dataset
-- Base on [Toward Characteristic-Preserving Image-based Virtual Try-On Network](https://github.com/sergeywong/cp-vton)(CP-VTON) dataset.
+- Based on the [Toward Characteristic-Preserving Image-based Virtual Try-On Network](https://github.com/sergeywong/cp-vton)(CP-VTON) dataset.
-- Use [Self Correction for Human Parsing](https://github.com/PeikeLi/Self-Correction-Human-Parsing) to achieve better parsing results.
+- Use [Self-Correction for Human Parsing](https://github.com/PeikeLi/Self-Correction-Human-Parsing) to achieve better parsing results.
-- Add male model images extracted from [FashionGen dataset](https://fashion-gen.com) to encompass all genders for real world usage.
+- Add male model images from the [FashionGen dataset](https://fashion-gen.com) to support all genders for real-world use.

 ## Discussion
-- We replicated [CP-VTON](https://github.com/sergeywong/cp-vton)'s Try-On Module by the implementation details, provided by their paper, to make comparison with our cycleTryOn module in this section.
+- We replicated [CP-VTON](https://github.com/sergeywong/cp-vton)'s Try-On Module by implementing the details described in their paper to compare it with our cycleTryOn module in this section.
 ### Geometric Matching Limitation
-- Although Geometric Matching Module(GMM), proposed by CP-VTON, had proven its efficiency in aligning in-shop clothes with human images, GMM dose not have the ability to differentiate the inside and outside of clothes, To be more precisely, GMM tends to force the WHOLE in-shop cloth into the original clothing shape on person if the deformation grid is dense enough.
+- Although the Geometric Matching Module (GMM), proposed by CP-VTON, has proven efficient at aligning in-shop clothes with human images, it lacks the ability to distinguish the inside and outside of clothes.
+To be more precise, GMM tends to force the WHOLE in-shop cloth image into the original clothing shape on the person if the deformation grid is dense enough.

-- **Cycle Consistency loss** and **Adversarial loss** are introduced to calibrate this kind of unrealistic problems in this work.
+- **Cycle Consistency Loss** and **Adversarial Loss** are introduced in this work to address this kind of unrealistic problem.

-- As shown in Fig.2, the lining and tag of target clothes still exist in results of CP-VTON.
-In comparison to CP-VTON, our cycleTryOn module has learned how to hide the inner part of clothes and successfully generate the appropriate skin color of people.
+- As shown in Fig. 2, the lining and tag of the target clothes still appear in the results of CP-VTON.
+Compared to CP-VTON, our cycleTryOn module has learned to hide the inner parts of clothes and successfully generate the appropriate skin colors for people.

 <div align="center">
  <img src="image/GML.png" width="700px" />